DIPlib/diplib/changelogs/diplib_next.md

 ### New functionality

+- Added `dip::Kernel::IgnoreZeros()`, which causes subsequent calls to `dip::Kernel::PixelTable()` for that object to also exclude zero values in the gray-scale kernel image.

 ### Changed functionality

 ### Bug fixes

 - `dip::ResampleAt(in, map)` didn't copy the color space information from the input image to the output image.

+- `dip::GeneralConvolution()` skips zero pixels in the kernel image, as was described in the documentation.
+  This makes the operation significantly faster if the kernel has many zero pixels.